JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

 ## Examples

-Since this is a modular application, we need to pull files that contain the code that helps us run the app.py file. we also need to import the following to help us run some of the functions in the file.
+This is a modular application, therefore parts of this application are referenced in the main file and are hosted on different files.
+The code below pulls these outside files that contain the code that helps us run the app.py file.
+It also includes imports that help in running some of the functions in the file.

 ```
 import sys